 With the aim to make Croduino boards even more popular, known and used in Croatia, e-radionica has held workshops, events, donated the equipment, sponsored events, created a multitude of educational content, etc. But, one thing has always represented a barrier to many - and that is the price.
 The truth is, we are more expensive than some boards you can find on eBay, but again, more favorable than the original Arduinos.
 We believe that many of you have had doubts about the purchase.

-We would like to thank, before presenting the new generation of Croduino boards, to all of you who have shown support in our work so far.
+Before presenting the new generation of Croduino boards, we would like to thank all of you who have shown support in our work so far.
 Many of you have recognized that the price of the product does not only include hardware, components, costs of making the board, bootloading, electric energy or some other material asset, but also the hard work, effort and time invested into making of the board, before and after its release.
-Since we are the largest database of educational content in Croatian language, you can only imagine the amount of effort, hours of writing, testing, connecting, editing photos and videos along with many more activities needed to create such thing.
+Since we are the largest database of educational content in the Croatian language, you can only imagine the amount of effort, hours of writing, testing, connecting, editing photos and videos along with many more activities needed to create such thing.
 But not only that, the Croduino Days, for example, were visited by more than 300 people, and more than 150 participated in our workshops.
-There are numerous other activities which take up a lot of our time so that we could continue promoting this type of culture in Croatia.
+There are numerous other activities that take up a lot of our time so that we could continue promoting this type of culture in Croatia.

 All your comments, suggestions, remarks and every other message you send have been an inspiration to proceed and fix some things that were "not good enough".
 The same goes for our new Croduino Basic2.

 Croduino Basic2 is a true refreshment in Croduino boards line.
 As you already know, Croduino boards series are Arduino compatible boards of Croatian origin, which have so far included: Basic, Pico, Damba and Net boards.
 Basic2 is the first of a new generation of boards based on Atmel's microcontroller Atmega328 and Silabs' USB converter CP2102, and there are many other design-related changes.